MafiaCoconut/Monstrino/monstrino-docs/dev-notes/ai/ai-orchestrator-architecture.md

 ## Purpose

-The `ai-orchestrator` service provides a **centralized interface for all AI operations** in the Monstrino platform.
+The `ai-orchestrator` service is the centralized AI execution engine in the Monstrino platform.

-Instead of allowing multiple services to communicate directly with local models, the orchestrator acts as a unified abstraction layer that shields the rest of the platform from model infrastructure details.
+It owns all prompt logic, model configuration, and scenario execution.
+No other service knows how AI is implemented.
+Consuming services interact with the AI pipeline exclusively through Kafka — they never call `ai-orchestrator` directly.

 ---